 Getting around in Munich: Ways of transportation

 You can explore Munich via different ways.
-Asides using your car or your bike, the state capital has an excellently-developed public transport network, which consists of a U-Bahn (underground), tram, bus and S-Bahn (above-ground city railway).
+Asides using your car or your bike, the state capital has an excellently-developed public transport network:

-You will spend more time traveling by tram than by U-Bahn (underground train), as the tram stops more frequently (bringing you closer to your destination).
+You will spend more time traveling by tram than by U-Bahn (underground train), as the tram stops more frequently.
 Trams also run through many areas with no subway connection.
 The tram is unique at night.
 If the tram line has an 'N' (for example, 'N16' instead of '16'), it means it is a night tram and runs even when the U-Bahn is closed.
+Since the streetcar runs above ground, the lines in the city center are also suitable for sightseeing.

 The buses are split into three categories: Metrobuses - with two-digit route numbers and connects the large transport hubs in different parts of the city; City buses - with three-digit route numbers and only runs within a single area of the city and connect to areas without much bus connections; Haidhausen, Giesing and Sendling are served by the Expressbus (Route X30).
 All of the buses that MVG (Munich Transport Company) has put into operation in recent years are adapted to the needs of the disabled and have particularly low-pollutant engines with soot filters.